luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 We first then focused on:

 - Enabling multiple ways of navigating the content
-- Clearly defining terminology and expand support features
+- Clearly defining terminology and expanding support features
-- Provide a dedicated on-boarding experience
+- Provide a dedicated onboarding experience

 ![Wireframes HiFi](https://user-images.githubusercontent.com/349454/193666741-30dbb6f4-6328-4f4d-adee-003163265acc.png)

-### How might we organize our content to make it more relatable, accessible and shareable?
+### How might we organize our content to make it more relatable, accessible, and shareable?

 - Improve information design and architecture
-- Provide a responsive, dynamic and interactive interface
+- Provide a responsive, dynamic, and interactive interface
 - Adhere to accessibility guidelines, enable offline access to content, and extend sharing capabilities

 ![Solution On-Hand](https://user-images.githubusercontent.com/349454/192384535-bf4b99a1-fde5-4aff-9401-e3fe339e4a7e.jpg)

-The solution was heavily grounded on how to better navigate content that is very dense, lengthily and difficult to parse.
+The solution was heavily grounded on how to better navigate content that is very dense, lengthy, and difficult to parse.

-This included work on: information architecture, information design, and accessibility considerations.
+This included work on information architecture, information design, and accessibility considerations.

 ### The Progressive Web App (PWA) is a great way for customers to view Disciplined Agile content in a new way.